VNNCC/FbLocalization/README.md

 This will provide only the base functionality for reading and writing the modified binary chunk.
 A better way would be to include the histogram chunk and proper encoding support, but for this demo project it's enough for now.

+This may or may not work with latest Frostbite games.

 # Features
 - View and Edit localization entries
 - Export localization entries as binary chunk file or CSV